get-subtext/database/README.md

 To create/rotate the token:

 1. Navigate to the [User Settings / Access Tokens page](https://github.com/settings/tokens) and select 'Generate new token' | 'Generate new token (classic)'.
-2. Add '@get-subtext/database - npm read' as note, 'No Expiration' as expiration, 'write:packages' as scope, and click the 'Generate token' button.
+2. Add '@get-subtext/database - npm install' as note, 'No Expiration' as expiration, 'write:packages' as scope, and click the 'Generate token' button.
-3. Copy the value of the new token into the **NPM_TOKEN** action secret in the [Actions secrets and variables page](https://github.com/get-subtext/app/settings/secrets/actions/actions).
+3. Copy the value of the new token into the **NPM_TOKEN** action secret in the [Actions secrets and variables page](https://github.com/get-subtext/database/settings/secrets/actions).

 > Note: If other repositories are using the same **NPM_TOKEN** in CI/CD, be sure to change them too.